-Energy cooperatives must affirm similar shutoff protections.
+Energy cooperatives had to affirm similar shutoff protections.

-Beginning April 30, 2020, the order also requires investor-owned utilities to report to the MPSC every two weeks on the current number of disconnected customers, the identification of occupied homes without electric or natural gas service, and the utility’s efforts to reconnect service to occupied homes
+Beginning April 30, 2020, the order also requires investor-owned utilities to report to the MPSC every two weeks on the current number of disconnected customers, the identification of occupied homes without electric or natural gas service, and the utility’s efforts to reconnect service to occupied homes.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides more than $12 billion dollars to states for programs of the U.S. Department of Housing and Urban Development (HUD), including the Community Development Block Grant (CDBG) (which may be used for rental assistance in the short term as well as other community development purposes) and Emergency Solutions Grants (ESG) (which fund shelters and other services to meet emergency housing needs).
-Michigan’s share of the first round of this funding includes nearly $72 million in CDBG, over $51 million of which is allocated to specific cities and counties, and nearly $37 million in ESG, of which nearly $20 million is allocated to specific cities and counties.

 Ensure that homeless service providers have access to necessary medical and sanitary measures, as well as facilities for quarantining people who contract or are being tested for coronavirus.
 Shelter, outreach and street medicine staff are on the frontlines of the pandemic and should be prioritized along with healthcare providers to receive supplies such as gloves, masks, thermometers and sanitizers.
 Also, as shelters may have to increase the distance between beds and isolate individuals who present a health risk to others, resources to create more space, fund hotel/motel stays, and repurpose other facilities will be critical.